-The essence of agile is unfixed scope -- tactically -- with a fixed scope framework strategically.Thus, by example, if we enter into a project to build a software shopping cart, a functional cart is the strategic objective of the project.
+The essence of agile is unfixed scope -- tactically -- with a fixed scope (product framework) strategically.Thus, by example which is simple enough we can all grasp the point, if we enter into a project to build a software shopping cart, a functional cart is the strategic objective of the project.

 - There is a general framework of functionality for such a cart agreed to in the business plan and the project charter, but

 - Many of the detailed feature/function/performance artifacts and objects will "emerge" as conversations go forward during the course of the project;